Budgets.

 Budgets are just as important in your wealth accumulation phase as they are in the preservation and distribution phase of your financial life.

-Our goal as investment advisors is to help clients understand their expenses and offer some resources to aid in covering them.
+Our goal as investment advisors is to help clients understand their expenses and offer some resources to help cover them.
 That’s where budgets are handy.
-You have several ways to create a budget:
+You have several ways to create a budget.

-• If you’re interested in having a website track and categorize your expenditures, Credit Karma can help.
-It is free and offers an app for smartphones.
+- If you’re interested in having a website track and categorize your expenditures, Mint or Monarch Money can help.
+Mint is free and offers an app for smartphones, while Monarch Money is a monthly subscription service.
 You will need to provide viewing access to your financial accounts so it can track bank balances, credit cards, loans and investments.

-• You can also go to online budget worksheets, where you can enter amounts and have them calculated.
+- You can also go to online budget worksheets, where you can enter amounts and have them calculated.
 To have a record, you can print out the finished worksheet or save it as a PDF.
-Here is a worksheet from the Federal Trade Commission.
-And here is one from Kiplinger personal finance magazine.
+Here is a worksheet from the Federal Trade Commission, and one from Kiplinger, a personal finance publisher.

 At the very least, you can print out a blank worksheet and write in your expenses by hand.